 While more than 100 cannabinoids have been identified in the cannabis species, CBD and tetrahydrocannabinol (THC) are the two most common cannabinoids that derive from cannabis.
 Our bodies produce cannabinoids too.
 These are used by the Endocannabinoid system (ESC) to promote our body’s homeostasis.

 This brings us to another question, people typically ask: Will CBD get me high?

-A key characteristic of hemp is that it contains less than 0.3% tetrahydrocannabinol (THC), the compound that is in marijuana and has psychoactive effects or is known for making you feel “high”.
-Marijuana typically contains anywhere from 3% to 30% THC or higher.
+A key characteristic of hemp is that it contains less than 0.3% tetrahydrocannabinol (THC), the compound that is in cannabis and has psychoactive effects or is known for making you feel “high”.
+Cannabis typically contains anywhere from 3% to 30% THC or higher.
 However, hemp-derived CBD products like ours do not contain more than 0.3% THC.
 So the answer is “No” they will not make you feel high.